Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 #### Extra Methods

-- `.bubbleParticle(particle: string)`{: .language-javascript }: Accepts a string, the registry name of a particle, sets the bubble particle of the liquid block, defaults to `minecraft:bubble`[^1].
+- `.bubbleParticle(particle: String)`{: .language-javascript }: Accepts a string, the registry name of a particle, sets the bubble particle of the liquid block, defaults to `minecraft:bubble`[^1].
 May be null to not have bubble particles
-- `.steamParticle(particle: string)`{: .language-javascript }: Accepts a string, the registry name of a particle, sets the steam particle of the liquid block, defaults to `tfc:steam`[^1].
+- `.steamParticle(particle: String)`{: .language-javascript }: Accepts a string, the registry name of a particle, sets the steam particle of the liquid block, defaults to `tfc:steam`[^1].
 May be null to not have steam particles
 - `.healingAmount(f: number)`{: .language-javascript }: Sets the amount of health an entity gets while standing in the fluid, defaults to `0.08`

 [^1]: A full list of all particle types can be attained by running the command `/kubejs dump_registry minecraft:particle_type` in-game